Mission and Academic Responsibilities

 - The faculty of the Medical School is composed of voting and nonvoting members.

 - Voting members include all regular and term faculty members whose primary appointment is in a Medical School department or in the Mortuary Science program.

-- Adjunct, retired, emeritus, and visiting faculty members are non-voting members.
+- Adjunct, community instructors, retired, emeritus, and visiting faculty members are non-voting members.

 - The Dean’s Office must maintain a list of the voting faculty members.